bitpay/bitcore-website/src/guides/bitcoind/bitcoind.md

-# Run bitcoind for Bitcore
+# Run Bitcoind Standalone

-This tutorial describes running `bitcoind` standalone without the Node.js components.
+This tutorial describes running `bitcoind` standalone without the Node.js components and service architecture.
 It assumes prior experience and familiarity with running `bitcoind` and associated tools from [Bitcoin Core](https://bitcoincore.org/).
-We will go over installation and usage of the additional features and indexes introduced in the Bitcore branch, as well verifying the download and deterministic build.
+We will go over installation and usage of the additional features and indexes introduced in the [Bitcore branch](https://github.com/bitpay/bitcoin/tree/0.12-bitcore), as well verifying the download and deterministic build.

 ## Download & Verify